 The Commission also agrees with parties that support retaining the status quo PRM of 17 percent as prudent for the 2024 and 2025 RA years given the realities of available RA supply and persistent delays in development projects.
 As mandated by Public Utilities (Pub.
 Util.)
-Code Section 380, the Commission's RA program must balance multiple objectives, including minimizing costs to ratepayers while ensuring grid reliability.
-The Commission finds that increasing the PRM without greater certainty about installed RA resources for 2024 and 2025 is not appropriate at this time.
-There are 9,061 MW of new resources under contract for 2024.
-Section 380, the Commission's RA program must balance multiple objectives, including minimizing costs to ratepayers while ensuring grid reliability.
-The Commission finds that increasing the PRM without greater certainty about installed RA resources for 2024 and 2025 is not appropriate at this time.
-There are 9,061 MW of new resources under contract for 2024.
-Section 380, the Commission's RA requirements associated with a 1 percent increase in the PRM, we find that the previously adopted 17 percent PRM for 2024 is reasonable.
+Code Section 380, the Commission's RA program must balance multiple objectives, including minimizing costs to ratepayers while ensuring grid reliability.31 The Commission finds that increasing the PRM without greater certainty about installed RA resources for 2024 and 2025 is not appropriate at this time.
+There are 9,061 MW of new resources under contract for 2024.32Given the amount of new contracted resources and the ~470 MW increase in RA requirements associated with a 1 percent increase in the PRM, we find that the previously adopted 17 percent PRM for 2024 is reasonable.